 An H color grade is the fifth highest a diamond can receive on the GIA color scale.
 As a near colorless diamond, it’s located below G and above I.

 Gemologists determine the color grade by examining it with magnification and when placed in ideal lighting conditions.
-It’s also compared to master stones of each grade.

 If you didn’t know its color grade, you would think it earned a D.